Elyn spent the last 30 years in China, coming home in the summer to cook American food and have fun doing craft projects with her family.

 - Add about 1/2 cup water (using distilled water guarantees a purer fragrance) and cook just under the boiling point until the petals get soft.

 - Be careful not to let all the water evaporate.
 Keep watching the pot carefully and add water if necessary.

-Making the Dough
+Step 2: Make the Dough

 - Take the rose petal mix and put it in a blender, adding enough water for the mixture to get thoroughly blended, like a smoothie.
 It would be hard to blend it too much, but easy not to blend it enough.
 You can see in the picture the difference between the petals before they were blended and after.